 Currently, homeowners who receive a rebate for rooftop solar under the program are not eligible for net metering.
 That means that they can’t earn credits for surplus electricity they send back to the grid.

 This restriction weakens the financial benefits of solar under the program, especially for residents who are unable to install or are uninterested in battery storage.
 Net metering is a proven way to make solar more affordable by compensating households for the surplus energy they produce and send to the grid.
 Without it, homeowners do not receive fair – or any – compensation for the energy they contribute, which can make residential solar programs financially untenable.
 According to TAF’s analysis, a $5,000 rebate for non-net-metered projects does not make sense for most homeowners.
-The payback period for a 10 kW non-net-metered system is about half that of a net-metered one, even with the rebate.
+The payback period for a 10 kW net-metered system is about half that of a non-net-metered one, even with the rebate.

 Allowing all rebated solar installations to participate in net metering would make residential solar more accessible and financially viable, while also supporting grid reliability by reducing peak demand.